jadephare/PopBots/bot.md

 # The family:

-- **doom bot** - helps in seeing that while times may get tough, everyone is
+- **doom bot** - helps in seeing that while times may get tough, everyone is working through stress

 - **sherlock bot**- helps you to brainstorm a solution

-- **glass-half-full bot** - helps to brainstorm some positives about the situation
+- **glass-half-full bot** - helps you to come up with some positives about the situation

 - **Sir Laughs-a-bot** - helps to add a bit of humor to the problems you may face